eclipse/paho.mqtt.rust/README.md

 ## Latest News

-The code that had been sitting in GitHub for much of the year 2020 was finally released as v0.8.0.
-This added async/await (Futures 0.3) support, along with internal updates for the crate, and added some missing MQTT v5 support.

-Work is starting right away to bump the library up to support for Paho C 1.3.7.
-This will bring in a number of new features including Websocket HTTP/S Proxy support, improved build capabilties including (hopefully) the automatic inclusion of openssl to make cross-compiling easier.
+Work is wrapping up to bump the library up to support for Paho C 1.3.8.
+This will bring in a number of new features including Websocket HTTP/S Proxy support, ALPN protocols, improved build capabilties including (hopefully) the automatic inclusion of openssl to make cross-compiling easier.

 To keep up with the latest announcements for this project, follow: